-Most of the time, the “Reboot and select proper boot device” error causes enormous panic to PC users.
+Most of the time, the “Reboot and select proper boot device” error causes enormous panic in PC users.
 After all, it usually happens just when you are turning on your computer.
 Instead of loading, you are given a screen that states you must fix the error first.
 Thankfully, there is a range of ways to fix the Reboot and Select Proper Boot Device issue.

 Understanding Reboot and Select Proper Boot Device Error